CarInsurance.com Insights

 • Plead not guilty: Carefully check the instructions when you receive your ticket.
 Then, follow the directions provided to enter a plea of “Not Guilty.”

 • Request a court date: After pleading not guilty, you’ll receive a court date or instructions for scheduling one.
-If you have an option, consider delaying the hearing to have more time to build your case.
+If you have the option, consider delaying the hearing to give yourself more time to build your case.

 • Understand the rules: Look up your state’s motor vehicle laws related to speeding.
 Find out the specific violation mentioned on your ticket and see if you have grounds for a defense.